 Ultimately, there’s a “cost” for implementing a comprehensive plan and a dollar value to all public capital improvement projects (from capital improvement plans, or CIPs) – each of which are necessary to pay for related land use development strategies and planned growth.

 Communities need to uncover on the front end what these costs will be and how they’re planning for future land use development, as well as its public capital improvement, infrastructure and costs.
 By supplementing comprehensive plans with a financial strategy and policy around each of these components, communities can set themselves up for sustained economic growth.
-Communities can also better budget and plan for capital improvements, prioritize projects and/or weigh which projects will have the greatest impact on the community’s viability under a CIP.
+Communities can also better budget and plan for capital improvements, prioritize projects and weigh which projects will have the greatest impact on their viability under a CIP.

 When preparing a comprehensive plan, communities should always consider their adjacent municipalities.
 What tends to happen as neighboring communities grow is they consider or take action to annex the same property, which can stall projects and even create legal challenges that become costly to both communities.
 This can also delay projects and investments in public infrastructure.